-- The adoption of Buddy Guard in full. - Promote a safe environment as paramount. - Identify failures to safeguard and take action to address those failures. - Promote Buddy Guard to all Officers, instructors, adult members, parents and children in the Club. - Adopt the Buddy Guard whistle blowing policy. - Have a CWO in post that is appropriately trained page 35. - Provide a non-discriminatory environment.
+- The adoption of Buddy Guard in full. - Promote a safe environment as paramount. - Identify failures to safeguard and take action to address those failures. - Promote Buddy Guard to all Officers, Instructors, adult members, parents/carers and children in the Club and ensure the procedure for reporting concerns is clearly communicated. - Adopt the Buddy Guard whistle blowing policy. - Have a CWO in post who is appropriately trained page 36. - Provide a non-discriminatory environment.